 1. Pamamanhikan

 In Filipino culture, when a couple is in love and ready to commit, they engage in a beautiful tradition called Pamamanhikan.
 This heartfelt gesture involves the groom’s family formally asking for the bride’s hand in marriage, symbolizing the union of two families.
-Despite its old-fashioned vibe in today’s casual world, Pamamanhikan remains meaningful, showcasing respect for tradition and family.

 Originating from pre-colonial times, the term “Pamamanhikan” comes from “panik,” meaning “to take upstairs,” reflecting the custom of visiting homes with elevated entrances way back then.
 Here’s how it beautifully happens: